nextgendevs03/oriana-order-tracking/api/docs/AUTHORIZATION_IMPLEMENTATION.md

     private prisma: PrismaClient
   ) {}

-  // ... existing methods ...

   /**
-   * Get all permissions for a user across all their active roles
+   * Find user by username or email, including role and permissions
    *
    * This query:
-   * 1. Finds all active UserRole entries for the user
+   * 1. Finds the user by username or email
-   * 2. For each UserRole, finds all active UserRolePermission entries
+   * 2. Includes the user's role (1-to-1 relationship)
-   * 3. Collects all unique permission names
+   * 3. Includes all active role permissions
+   * 4. Includes permission details (permission codes)
    *
-   * @param userId - The user's ID
+   * @param usernameOrEmail - Username or email to search for
-   * @returns Object with permissions array and roles array */ async getUserPermissions(userId: string): Promise<UserPermissionsResult> {
+   * @returns User with role and permissions, or null if not found */ async findByUsernameOrEmail(usernameOrEmail: string): Promise<User | null> {
-    // Query all user roles with their permissions const userRoles = await this.prisma.userRole.findMany({
+    const user = await this.prisma.user.findFirst({
       where: {
-        userId: userId,
+        OR: [{ username: usernameOrEmail }, { email: usernameOrEmail }],
         isActive: true,
       },
       include: {
         role: {
-          select: {
-            roleName: true,
-            isActive: true,
-          },
-        },
-        userRolePermissions: {
-          where: {
-            isActive: true,
-          },
           include: {
-            permission: {
+            rolePermissions: {
+              where: { isActive: true },
-              select: {
+              include: {
-                permissionName: true,
-                isActive: true,
+                permission: true, // Includes permissionCode
               },
             },
           },